angular-schule/website-articles/blog/2019-07-resolvers/README.md

 Now imagine a long running HTTP request.
 After clicking a link in our application, the HTTP request starts.
-The routing will not be finished before the HTTP esponse comes back.
+The routing will not be finished before the HTTP response comes back.
 Thus, if the HTTP takes 5 seconds, it will also take 5 seconds for the routing to complete.
 If you are like me, you will have hit the button another 3 times within that time. ;-) This behavior completely strikes the idea of a Single-Page Application.